The Challenge of Business Process Improvement

 Digital adoption is the process using technology effectively to the greatest capacity and maximum value.
 Without this, introducing digital tools and technologies will not be successful.

 Digital adoption platforms, which layer with another software to guide users, can be applied to the goals of BPI.
 BPI aims to identify areas of wasted efforts and reduce friction of business processes.
 Digital adoption platforms support the latter.

 Making softwares and processes simpler and more accessible for users drives real, tangible results.
-Everyday, the average employee wastes up to 1.8 hours each day just looking for the information necessary to do their job.
-During the process of BPI, your business will identify where in particular time is being ill-used or where employees can be better helped to be efficient and productive.
+Every day, the average employee wastes up to 1.8 hours each day just looking for the information necessary to do their job.
+During the process of BPI, your business will identify where, in particular, time is being ill-used or where employees can be better helped to be efficient and productive.

-For example, digital adoption platforms, such as OnScreen, help users more easily train and use softwares including SAP or any Enterprise Application that runs in a browser.
-In an average of less than a half an hour, an OnScreen guide can be created and published to simply lead individual users to complete the tasks relevant for their jobs.
+For example, digital adoption platforms, such as OnScreen, help users more easily train and use software, including SAP or any Enterprise Application that runs in a browser.
+In an average of less than half an hour, an OnScreen guide can be created and published to simply lead individual users to complete the tasks relevant for their jobs.
 As a result, the time to proficiency is accelerated and overall support costs are reduced.